Quicr/laps/docs/peering.md

 ### Stub

 Stub relays are intended to be super lightweight and simple relays.
 They connect to one or more Edge relays only and do not accept inbound connections.
-They implement MoQ server functionality to accept client connections and to establish a data forwarding-plane for them via the relay infrastructure.
+They implement MoQT server functionality to accept client connections and to establish a data forwarding-plane for them via the relay infrastructure.
 A Stub relay is a **child** of the **Edge** relay that it is connected to.